Spiritual, Moral, Social & Cultural development

 All curriculum areas contribute to our student’s spiritual, moral , social and cultural development.

 We recognise that the development of pupils, spiritually, morally, socially and culturally plays a significant part in their ability to learn and achieve enabling them to access the world they live in.
-At The Sholing Technology College, we therefore deliver an education that provides children with opportunities to explore and develop their own values, whilst recognising those of others.
+We therefore deliver an education that provides children with opportunities to explore and develop their own values, whilst recognising those of others.
 Beliefs, spiritual awareness, high standards of personal behaviour including a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures are all critical skills and dispositions that we nurture, encourage and develop through our whole curriculum and beyond.

 All curriculum areas have a contribution to a child’s spiritual, moral, social and cultural development and opportunities for this will be planned in each area of the curriculum.
 Students should learn to differentiate between right and wrong in as far as their actions affect other people.
 They are encouraged to value themselves and others.

 - That everyone connected with the school in anyway is aware of our values and principles.

 - A consistent approach to the delivery of SMSC issues through the curriculum and the wider life of the school.

 - That a child's education is set within the context that is meaningful and appropriate to their age, aptitude and background.